venturadan/startup/notes.md

 	1. Also, is the `some` example supposed to be using the funtion `1<1`?
 Or should it be `i<1`?
 13. JS JSON conversion output for example doesn't match what CodePen does (with double quotes on names, in particular)
-14. JS object and classes assignment -`Phone.Connected` should be `phone.connected`
+14. JS object and classes assignment 1.`Phone.Connected` should be `phone.connected`
-	- spec is maybe a bit less clear than it could be?
+	2. spec is maybe a bit less clear than it could be?
+15. JS DOM assignment
+	1. peak height units are different for two tables...?
+16. JS Promises
+	1. The assignment spec is really short on detail/clarity---not sure what is supposed to be done---maybe just talk more about chaining `.then` statements?

 ## To Do